indexed-finance/docs/community/sigma.md

     * The number of tokens it will actively contain (minimum 3, maximum 10),
     * Criteria for token inclusion (age, market capitalisation),
     * The list of tokens to include at launch (maximum 25),
-    * [Optional] If you're capable of making a large initial liquidity commitment, mention this
+    * [Optional] If you're capable of making a large initial liquidity commitment, mention this,
     * [Optional] Ideas for an icon/logo.
 * The Sigma committee will look over the proposal and provide their feedback.